 FRE 432 French Literature of the Renaissance Three credit hours

 Study of the major literary styles and works of the era.
 Authors studied include Montaigne, DuBellay, Ronsard, Rabelais.
 Conducted in French.
+Prerequisite: FRE 331 or permission of instructor.

 FRE 433 French Literature of the Seventeenth Century